nusendra/jaghost-sbyjs-static-site/README.md

-# Nusendra's blog using Svelte - Sapper
+# blog using Svelte - Sapper

 ## How to Start